AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 | zombie bbox         | -0.3    | 0.0     | -0.3   | 0.3     | 1.95    | 0.3     |
 | zombie mesh         | 363.481 | 279.777 | 99.718 | 364.517 | 281.999 | 101.216 |

-Looking at this data, we can already see some interesting things.
-The min and max values represent the axis-aligned bounding box of the actual model geometry.
-By subtracting the min values from the max values, we can determine the actual size of the entity.
-If we look at the Ghast, for example, we can see that its model extends significantly beyond its bounding box, especially in height.
-This confirms our earlier observation about the Ghast's misalignment in the slot.
+The data showed the minimum and maximum values of the axis-aligned model geometry.
+Subtracting yielded the actual size.
+Looking at the Ghast, the model extends significantly beyond its bounding box, especially in height.
+This confirmed the observation about the Ghast's misalignment in the slot.

-With that data in mind, I tried improving the scaling and offsetting logic.
-Since there are some entities that are wider than they are tall, I decided to take all dimensions into account when calculating the scale factor.
-For that, I used the diagonal size of the measured bounding box.
-The diagonal size can be calculated in the following way.
+Using this, I improved the scaling and offsetting.
+Accounting for wide entities, I decided to use all dimensions when calculating the scale factor.
+For that, I used the diagonal size of the measured mesh.

 ```java
 float dx = maxX - minX;